Leo309/Skynex-Website/README.md

 For more details on the codebase organization and standards, refer to our internal CODE_STANDARDS documentation.

-## License
+## Deployment

-This project is open-source and available under the MIT License.
+This website is optimized for deployment on Vercel.
+Simply connect your repository to Vercel for automatic deployments on every push to the main branch.

 ## Contact

-For inquiries about this website or our services, please contact us at info@skynexdigital.com.
+For inquiries about this website or our services, please contact us at hello@skynexdigital.com.